dskho/0xatom.github.io/_posts/2020-10-1-connection.md

 ## Summary

 I found this really cool lab, similar to vulnhub but has point system/ranking etc. I suggest you to try this out, 101% worth it.
+We start by finding a share on SMB that we can connect as anonymous and we can upload our shell there this gives us a shell as www-data.
+Privesc to root is a simple SUID exploitation.
 Let’s pwn it! :sunglasses:

 ## Enumeration/Reconnaissance